var-mar/pdf-annotation-tool/README.md

 - Login system base on Passport.js (https://www.npmjs.com/package/passport)
 - Upload pdf's, delete pdf
 - See list pdf's upload from all users
-- Visualize pdf using PDF.js and create annotations using library react-pdf-annotator.
+- Visualize pdf using PDF.js and create annotations using library react-pdf-highlighter.
 - Show of each metadata PDF in information page
 - Visualize metadata PDF in information page
 - Create Visualization thumbnail annotations made.
 Rectangles are coloured with the colour defined in annotation type.
 (Inspired by texty data viz method created by Jaume Nualart: http://www.informationr.net/ir/18-2/paper581.html#.WvQyp9NubOQ )